 During her tenure at PBA, Bloemers has led a transformation of the Sailfish softball program.
-Since joining the NCAA, Bloemers' teams have posted seven straight winning seasons while topping 30 wins on three occasions.
+Since joining the NCAA, Bloemers' teams have posted eight straight winning seasons while topping 30 wins on three occasions.

 The Sailfish are coming off a 27-win campaign in 2013 while freshman Lindsey Johnson became the program’s first-ever National Fastpitch Coaches Association (NFCA) All-American third-team selection following her record-breaking rookie season.